KSP-RO/RealismOverhaul/RealismOverhaul/Readme_RO.txt

 *Fix RT2 patch again.
 *RedAV8R patch updates:
-+FASA Realism Patch update to correspond with v4.91 +OLDD Realism Patch Added (Saturn only) – (Proton and N1 TBD) +KerbX Realism Patch Added
++FASA Realism Patch update to correspond with v4.91 +OLDD Realism Patch Added (Saturn only) ï¿½ (Proton and N1 TBD) +KerbX Realism Patch Added
-+LazTek Realism Patch Added (supports Launch Pack 3.0, Exploration 2.0, Historic 1.0) +AerojetKerbodyne/SDHI Service Module/Taurus HCV Realism Patch Added +TAC Life Support support for all Realism Patches +RealEngines now included – Klockheed Martian SSME (OMS coming soon), BobCat Soviet Engines, KOSMOS Engines, Hakari F-1, more coming soon (like SRBs and LES).
++LazTek Realism Patch Added (supports Launch Pack 3.0, Exploration 2.0, Historic 1.0) +AerojetKerbodyne/SDHI Service Module/Taurus HCV Realism Patch Added +TAC Life Support support for all Realism Patches +RealEngines now included ï¿½ Klockheed Martian SSME (OMS coming soon), BobCat Soviet Engines, KOSMOS Engines, Hakari F-1, more coming soon (like SRBs and LES).
 RftS is optional, no action needed for use.
-+All Realism Patches with new ModuleManager ‘:FOR[RealismOverhaul]’ tag added +Coresponding changes/removal of duplicate/unneeded/unwanted configurations
++All Realism Patches with new ModuleManager ï¿½:FOR[RealismOverhaul]ï¿½ tag added +Coresponding changes/removal of duplicate/unneeded/unwanted configurations

 **NOTE** Delete your old SFJBRealEngines folder if you have one!